xanadu-lang/xats2js/docgen/CodeBook/Hello/README.md

 filename `dats` is signifcant as it is recognized by xats2js for some special usage.

+In the rest of the presentation, if a command-line is to be executed, it is supposed to be done in the directory containing the aforementioned files.

+#### hello.dats

-The content of the file [hello.dats](./hello.dats) is listed as follows:
+Let us start with [hello.dats](./hello.dats), who content is listed as follows:

 ```ats
 (* ****** ****** *)